usnistgov/ndn-dpdk/docs/Docker.md

 `--restart on-failure` automatically restarts the service upon failure or `ndndpdk-ctrl shutdown --restart`.

 `--cap-add` adds capabilities required by DPDK.

+`--security-opt seccomp` overrides the seccomp profile to permit syscalls required by NDN-DPDK.

 `--mount target=/dev/hugepages` mounts hugepages into the container.